 General Opinion: Awesome doesn’t quite cut it…

-Review: Now i’m not saying this because the film involves radio… But this film is awesome.
-It just is… Now i’ve seen reviews of this film which claims that it’s terrible and overlong and has no depth to it… Ok, so it might lag a bit in the middle and it might not exactly be the stuff of genius… but who cares when its such good fun?
-It’s not trying to be anything other than it is… its not pretentious or overblown or anything those other reviewers were probably expecting it to be.
+Review: Now I’m not saying this because the film involves radio… But this film is awesome.
+It just is… I’ve seen reviews of this film which claims that it’s terrible and overlong and has no depth to it… Ok, so it might lag a bit in the middle and it might not exactly be the stuff of genius, but who cares when its such good fun?
+It’s not trying to be anything other than what it is.
+It’s not pretentious or overblown or anything those other reviewers were probably expecting it to be.
 It’s there to be enjoyed.

-I’ll admit, some of the music is slightly anachronistic given the film is set in 1966/67… but it’s just sooo good.
-They’ve picked some really appropriate and brilliant stuff and i think had they limited the music to just the one year it wouldn’t have worked quite so well.
-As it is you get a brilliant, if a little anachronistic soundtrack full of the likes of the Rolling Stones, The Turtles, The Who and the Kinks… What i’m trying to say is that it doesn’t matter if the song wasn’t released untill 1968 or whenever… most people aren’t going to notice that kind of thing.
+I’ll admit, some of the music is slightly anachronistic given the film is set in 1966/67, but it’s just sooo good.
+They’ve picked some really appropriate and brilliant stuff and I think had they limited the music to just the one year it wouldn’t have worked quite so well.
+As it is, you get a brilliant, if a little anachronistic soundtrack full of the likes of the Rolling Stones, The Turtles, The Who and the Kinks.
+What I’m trying to say is that it doesn’t matter if the song wasn’t released until 1968 or whenever, most people aren’t going to notice that kind of thing.
 I certainly didn’t notice.

-You see, what other people complain about are trifling little details.
-Things that don’t even matter in the grand scheme of things.
+You see, what other people complain about are things that don’t even matter in the grand scheme of things.
 The acting is good, especially from Bill Nighy and Rhys Ifans, the plot is kind of limited but fairly pacey (apart from in the middle) and its all very realistic.
-It looks like a real ship in the middle of the north sea… well… the exteriors were but the interiors were all done in a studio with hydraulics… but you wouldn’t believe it.
+It looks like a real ship in the middle of the North Sea… Well, the exteriors were but the interiors were all done in a studio with hydraulics, but you wouldn’t believe it.
 It’s believable and that’s the key with a film like this.
-It’s a fictional story based AROUND real events… It doesn’t matter if a few of the minor details are wrong.
-It’s not like say Braveheart which was supposedly historical truth and they completely made it up anyway.
+It’s a fictional story based AROUND real events.
+It doesn’t matter if a few of the minor details are wrong.
+It’s not like Braveheart, which was supposedly historical truth and they completely made it up anyway.
 At least with this film they have the balls to admit that it’s fictional.